 J. D. G. Dunn, Romans (WBC; 2 vol.; Nashville: Word, 1988).
-One would think that Dunn’s commentary on Romans would be the flagship of the new perspective on Paul, and it a large extent it is just that.
+One would think that Dunn’s commentary on Romans would be the flagship of the new perspective on Paul, and to a large extent it is just that.
 Dunn says in his introduction that he intentionally writes his commentary to read Paul in the context of first century Judaism, specifically as described by Sanders.
 His commitment to this is seen from the very first line of the introduction, “Paul was a Jew.
 He was born a Jew and brought up a Jew.
 He never ceased being a Jew.”
 In fact, the Jewish literature of the Second Temple Period appears more often in this commentary than any other surveyed here.
 In the exegetical section of the commentary Dunn deals with the details of the Greek text, but in his explanations he begins to create a Theology of Paul (his Pauline Theology is the fruit of his labor in the text of Romans).

 Thomas R. Schreiner, Romans (BECNT; Grand Rapids, Mich.: Baker, 1998).
 Like most of the Baker Exegetical series, Schreiner’s commentary is aimed at the busy pastor and layman.
 He states in his preface that he intends the commentary to be “meaty,” but not so dense that reading distracts from Paul’s own words.
 With respect to “new perspective” issues, this commentary is decidedly traditional.
 Schreiner in fact dedicates the book to John Piper.
 But this does not mean that the commentary is a parroting of Calvin or Reformed theology.
 Schreiner carefully weighs the sometimes dense syntax in order to develop Paul’s thought.
 In the section on Romans 5:12 (“in whom all sinned”) he develops a number of views on the difficult phrase yet settles on a more or less reformed view of the text (original sin, imputation).